Suvink/docs-choreo-dev/en/docs/develop-components/develop-web-applications/build-and-deploy-a-single-page-web-application.md

     !!! note
         Short URL names/prefixes are subject to availability, provided on a first-come-first-serve basis.

-## Manage Runtime Configurations for Web Applications
+## Manage runtime configurations for web applications

 For web applications with a backend server, Choreo allows you to mount runtime configurations and secrets as environment variables and/or file mounts for a specific environment.
 Alternatively, you can also inject them into the client application during server-side rendering or when serving static content.